Chieze-Franklin/Bolt.js-Book/users-api.md

 ### response

 If there is no error during the processing of the request, the `body` field of the response should hold an array of user [objects](objects.md).

 ---

+## GET: \/api\/users\/@current

+Gets an array of context objects for all running contexts.

+### response

+If there is no error during the processing of the request, the `body` field of the response should hold an array of context objects.

+---